Viperslugg/DBM/README.md

-# **Comp Organization**
+# **Data Management**

 Welcome to this repository.
-It will be a platform for C programming and writing machine learning code/computer assembly language.
+It will be focused on data management principles, SQL and NoSQL databases.